Paradise Farms Organic • Homestead, Florida

 Gabriele grows specialty produce for about 30 restaurants in the Greater Miami area.
 The chefs who buy her food collaborate with her in a series of on-farm dinners and brunches.
 She also offers "Weddings in Paradise" and a B&B farm stay, plus various retreats, workshops, and tours.
 This highly diversified farm of just 5 acres offers a model for other growers who, like Gabriele, have limited land but unlimited vision.

-Gabriele bought her land, an abandoned avocado grove, 14 years ago and started growing lettuce, micro greens, and Florida avocadoes.
+Gabriele bought her land, an abandoned avocado grove, 14 years ago and started growing lettuce, microgreens, and Florida avocados.
 Over time, she has added baby greens, edible flowers, vegetables, herbs, and tropical fruits.
 Oyster mushrooms are the latest addition.
 Paradise Farms is certified organic, and Gabriele follows the principles of Biodynamics.
 She has always focused on selling to restaurants.

 "When I first started I just took my product to restaurants, and went around to the kitchen and showed it to chefs and asked if they wanted to buy from me," she says.
 "They said yes, and I asked if they could refer me to other chefs.
 For 14 years, it's been word of mouth — the product speaks for itself!
 Seven years ago we started having farm dinners.
 My ulterior motive with the dinners is to get the chefs to come down to the farm.
 When they come to the farm, they really get it; they understand the value of local food."